wzszsw/sql-benchmark/README.md

 }
 ```

-### Example 9: Subquery with GROUP BY and HAVING (⚡ Hibernate: 183K ops/s - 1.93x faster)
+### Example 9: Subquery with GROUP BY and HAVING (⚡ EasyQuery: 100.7K ops/s - 6.46x faster than Hibernate)

 **EasyQuery** - Type-safe subquery with lambda:
 ```java